intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

+  # load the GFF source
-  $ ./gradlew integrate -Psource=malaria-gff --stacktrace
+  ~/git/biotestmine $ ./gradlew integrate -Psource=malaria-gff --stacktrace

 This will take a few minutes to run.
 Note that this time we don't run `buildDB` as we are loading this data into the same database as UniProt.
 As before you can run a query to see how many objects of each class are loaded: